ashishsalunkhe/Reddit-Flair-Detector/README.md

 ## Deployment

-The web application is deployed to Heroku cloud platform.
-A developer API using flask has been implemented, which returns a JSON containing a python dictionary in which key is URL of post and values are predicted flair.
+The web application is deployed to Heroku Cloud platform.

 Can be accessed by querying POST request:
 ```